 1. Cash contributions, including annual campaign and matching donations

-Donations made to the Annual Campaign are used to support the general operation of the Conductors Guild.
-There are six levels of financial support:
+Donations made to the Annual Campaign are used as general operating funds for the Conductors Guild.

 3. Donor Advised Funds